probe-rs/probe-rs/README.md

 Only Segger provides a closed source DLL which you can use for talking to the JLink.

-This project gets rid of the GDB layer and provides a direct interface to the debug probe, which then enables other software to use it's debug functionality.
+This project gets rid of the GDB layer and provides a direct interface to the debug probe, which then enables other software to use its debug functionality.

 **The end goal of this project is to have a complete library toolset to enable other tools to communicate with embedded targets.**